-13 pro techniques presented here to achieve best vocals, stand out & get more listener can be qualified into 3 categories:
+13 pro vocal tips for podcasters presented here to achieve best vocals, stand out & get more listener can be qualified into 3 categories:

 - Style – voice style, enunciation, convey emotions

 - Technique – standing, breathing, pacing, pauses, elimination of filers & inflection